-I have edited my Introduction slightly to make it a bit more user friendly (it was written for scholars and advanced students).
+I edited my Introduction slightly to make it a bit more user-friendly (it was written for scholars and advanced students).
 Here is the opening of the Introduction, where I explain briefly something about its discovery and contents.

 Few manuscript discoveries of modern times have created the stir caused by the discovery and publication of the Didache in the late nineteenth century.
-Found by Philotheos Bryennios in 1873 in the Library of the Holy Sepulchre in Constantinople and published by him ten years later, the Didache was immediately seen to be one of most important literary remains of early Christianity outside of the New Testament.
-For here was not only…
+Found by Philotheos Bryennios in 1873 in the Library of the Holy Sepulchre in Constantinople and published by him ten years later, the Didache was immediately seen to be one of the most important literary remains of early Christianity outside of the New Testament.

 For here was not only an early presentation of the ethical teachings known as the “two paths” (or the “two ways”), familiar already from the Epistle of Barnabas and later texts (see below), but also the earliest surviving descriptive account of the Christian rituals of baptism and eucharist, along with instructions involving itinerant Christian apostles and prophets in an age before the church hierarchy of bishop, presbyters, and deacons was firmly in place.

-Some scholars immediately recognized the antiquity of the account, dating it to the beginning of the second century or the end of the first, before even some of the books of the New Testament were written.
-Almost everyone realized that here at last was a book that had achieved near-canonical status in some early Christian circles, known by title from discussions of the church Fathers but for the most part lost to history sometime after the fourth century.
+Some scholars immediately recognized the antiquity of the account.
+Dating it to the beginning of the second century or the end of the first, before even some of the books of the New Testament were written.
+Almost everyone realized that here, at last, was a book that achieved near-canonical status in some early Christian circles, known by title from discussions of the Church Fathers but for the most part lost to history sometime after the fourth century.